albumsfromkyle/albumsfromkyle.github.io/README.md

 * My year-end lists of favorite albums
 * My year-end lists of favorite songs

-As I go, I may add other features, but I won't make any promises for now.
+As I go I may add other features, but I won't make any promises for now.

+## How can I visit the website?
+To actually see the website, just go to [`https://albumsfromkyle.github.io/`](https://albumsfromkyle.github.io/).
+It is hosted for free using [Github Pages](https://pages.github.com/).
+All the source code for the website can be viewed here in this repository.

 ## Development context
 This is purely a personal passion project.
 However, even though I have a great passion for music, I am not much of a fan of web development.
 Let that set the expectations for this project as a whole.
 It definitely won't be fancy and updates will be infrequent.
 This is NOT meant to be professional at all.
 I am putting up with web development so I can achieve my greater goal of sharing music with others.

-Additionally, for the time being this website will ONLY be for desktop (and will only be tested using Google Chrome on my monitors I have at home).
-I have no idea how this will function on other sized monitors, other web browsers like Firefox, or how it will look on IOS.
-Given my skills with web development, my hope is not high.
+Additionally, for the time being this website will ONLY be for desktop (and will only be tested using Google Chrome on my personal computer with the monitors I have at home).
+I have no idea how this will function on other sized monitors, other web browsers, or how it will look on iOS.
+Given my skills with web development, my hopes are not high.
 This is something that may potentially come in the future, but that is a *long* ways away.

 For now, please be patient as I slowly develop this and add the base functionality.